abinit/abipy/docs/workflows.rst

 (use ``abirun.py --help`` to get the list of possible commands).

-``abirun.py`` reconstruct the python Flow from the pickle file ``__AbinitFlow__.pickle`` located in ``FLOWDIR`` and invokes the methods of the object depending on the options specified by the user on the command line.
+``abirun.py`` reconstruct the python Flow from the pickle file ``__AbinitFlow__.pickle`` located in ``FLOWDIR`` and invokes the methods of the object depending on the options passed via the command line.
 Let's start to play with our flow.

 Use::